AFrancoB/timekNot/src/reference.md

 - Makes the rhythmic idea very explicit and visible.
 - Separates the sound parameters from the temporal ones.
 - The position of the 'x' and 'o' keys in many keyboards can allow the performer to tap the rhythm desired using body gestures.
-No, there is no computational trick involved here, just a way to tap your rhythms (aka, feeling them in your body) rather than xxxxxx them with your reason.
+No, there is no computational trick involved here, just a way to tap your rhythms (aka, feeling them in your body rather than rationalising them with your head).

 This is the most basic rhythm notation program:

 `x`

-This will produce a single event with a duration of 1 tempo unit.
-If the tempo is 120 bpm the 1/4, each x will trigger an event with such duration.
+This will produce a single event with a frequency of 1 tempo unit.
+If the tempo is 120 bpm, each x will trigger an event with a duration of 0.5 seconds.
 The `o` indicates an event that is silent.
 So the following program indicates a pattern of silent and sounding events:

 `xoxo`